Kyle Rittenhouse blames former lawyers for Proud Boys photos

 (NewsNation Now) — Kyle Rittenhouse says he never meant to pose for photos with the Proud Boys, and blamed his former attorneys for introducing them into his case.

-As part of his exclusive interview with NewsNation’s Ashleigh Banfield, Rittenhouse said he didn’t know making the “OK” sign with his hand had become a white supremacist signal, and he didn’t know he was in a bar full of Proud Boys members Jan.
+As part of his exclusive interview with NewsNation’s Ashleigh Banfield, which airs tonight at 10 p.m.
+ET, Rittenhouse said he didn’t know making the “OK” sign with his hand had become a white supremacist signal, and he didn’t know he was in a bar full of Proud Boys members Jan.
 5.

 The photos of Rittenhouse at a bar with Proud Boys were circulated as proof that he was aligned with them, but he blames his previous attorneys, John Pierce and Lin Wood.

-Rittenhouse said Pierce “arranged” the group at the Wisconsin bar, but was not there himself.
+Rittenhouse said Pierce “arranged” the meeting at the Wisconsin bar, but was not there himself.

 Rittenhouse said his former lawyers discussed having the Proud Boys provide security, and said he didn’t hire them because he didn’t “want anything to do with them.”

-An email sent to Pierce and Wood seeking response was not immediately returned.
+An email sent to Pierce seeking response was not immediately returned.
+Wood said he had nothing to do with arranging security for Rittenhouse and didn’t know what the Proud Boys were.

 On Nov.
 19, the day Rittenhouse was acquitted, Pierce released a statement saying he was “so proud of Kyle” and “incredibly proud of the work that I did in the initial months of the case.”